gavinbuilds/gavinbuilds.github.io/docs/03-work/mach.md

 </details>

 ---
+### Propellent stand rebuild - March 2023
+Our propellant stand, named Spender since he spends all our money, needed to be rebuilt because it was just poorly done before.
+We upgraded from 1010 imperial extrusion to 3030 metric.

 ### Ignitor
 When mixing fuel and oxidizer in a combusion chamber, an ignitor is needed to kickstart the combustion.
 I was involved in many design revisions, iterations, manufacturing, and testing.
 [pic]()

 ### Thrust Stand